-All Architectural Studies students are automatically enrolled in the Specialist in Architectural Studies: Comprehensive Stream prior to course enrolment for their first year of study in the Daniels Faculty.
+Its are automatically enrolled in the Major in Visual Studies ourse enrolment for their first year of study in the Daniels

-For more detailed information please see "Programs of Study Descriptions" on page 18 and "I have enrolled in the required courses for my first year.
+For more detailed information please see "Programs of Study Descriptions" on page 20 and "I have enrolled in the required courses for my first year.
 What other courses should I take?" on page 29.